 Life and relationships, in particular, require a balance of work, commitment, and obligation.
 It is when this balance of give and take becomes “tipped” that things can become unhealthy.
 The more tipped the balance, the more unhealthy the situation can become.
 Think about this.
 Isn’t it always when someone is giving too much and putting in the extraordinary effort or someone is taking too much and not putting in the work (and especially over a long period of time) that things get crazy, stressful, exploitive, abusive, unpleasant, or just plain suck?

-Because, we are not benefitting from the investment of our time, energy, pain, love, effort, education we are expending for what we are working for.
+Because, we are not benefiting from the investment of our time, energy, pain, love, effort, education we are expending for what we are working for.
 Our efforts and our value are never validated.
 What we believe to be true about ourselves is not validated and what we aspire to never happens so our personal truth and personal worth are never “proved.”

-We just get…well… depleted, bored, unfulfilled, emotionally fatigued, depressed, sad, exhausted from being strong for too long and not benefitting from the effort and from chronic disappointment.
+We just get…well… depleted, bored, unfulfilled, emotionally fatigued, depressed, sad, exhausted from being strong for too long and not benefiting from the effort and from chronic disappointment.
 Our souls starve for emotional nourishment we need to sustain us.
 Our self-worth and self-assuredness plummet.